Structural stability of meandering-hyperbolic group actions: Expansion and meandering hyperbolicity

 \begin{remark} Note that we do not assume faithfulness of the action of $\Ga$ on $\La$ and even on $M$. \end{remark}

 In this situation, one considers two conditions on $\rho$ called the \emph{expansion} and \emph{meandering hyperbolicity} conditions, respectively.
+The meandering hyperbolicity condition will require the expansion condition.

-In the present section, we define the expansion condition, and draw the key Lemma~\ref{lem:nest} as well as its various consequences (Sections~\ref{sec:expansion}-\ref{sec:encoding}).
-We then define the meandering hyperbolicity condition (Section~\ref{sec:hyperbolicity}) and formulate the structural stability theorem (Section~\ref{sec:hyp->stability}).
+In the present section, we define the expansion condition, and draw the key Lemma~\ref{lem:nest} as well as its various consequences (Sections~\ref{sec:expansion} and \ref{sec:encoding}).
+We then define the meandering hyperbolicity condition (Section~\ref{sec:hyperbolicity}).